The Nantes School of Fine Arts has a strong international policy and particularly encourages student mobility, whether incoming or outgoing.

 Bruxelles, Gand Luca School of Art

-Canada – Province du Québec
+Canada – Province of Québec

 Montréal, Rimouski, Abitibi-Témiscamingue Programme Québécois d'échanges étudiants BCI